FailedIndustry/Industrial-Failure/dev.md

 usually favoring less effort and cost.

 # Our Advantages
-We are a (relatively) small group of developers and freinds without huge money backing us up.
+We are a (relatively) small group of developers and friends without huge money backing us up.
 However, this can be to our benefit.
-We do not have any technical debt, preconcieved opinions, deadlines, investors or shareholders breathing down our backs, managers, and more.
+We do not have any technical debt, preconceived opinions, deadlines, investors or shareholders breathing down our backs, managers, and more.
 We have all the flexibility in the world and we must leverage this.